RaspAP/theme-test/docs/quick-start.md

 You are also encouraged to try RaspAP's community-led <a href="https://github.com/RaspAP/raspap-docker">Docker container</a>.

 ## Documentation and more
 Our <a href="https://docs.raspap.com/faq/">frequently asked questions (FAQ)</a> are continuously updated and are a great place to start.
-Need help not covered in the FAQ, have an idea or want to share your project with the RaspAP community?
-Head over to our GitHub <a href="https://github.com/RaspAP/raspap-webgui/discussions">Discussions</a>.
-For everything else, dive into our official documentation.
+Need help not covered in the FAQ, have an idea, or want to share your project with the RaspAP community?
+Head over to our <a href="https://github.com/RaspAP/raspap-webgui/discussions">GitHub Discussions</a>.
+For everything else and more detailed information, dive into our official <a href="https://docs.raspap.com">documentation</a>.

-More detailed information can be found in our <a href="https://docs.raspap.com">documentation</a>.